Paras772/PBI-Practice/DAX-Practice.md

   - Performs division with an optional alternative result for division by zero.
 - **`RANKX(<Table>, <Expression>, [Value], [Order], [Ties])`**
   - Returns the rank of a value in a column.

-This guide serves as a handy reference for practicing DAX functions efficiently! 🚀